kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 Node constructors give developers the ability to define any node that they want, regardless of whether it is implemented in ShadingLanguageX or not.
 For example, the `normalmap` node from the MaterialX Standard Node specification changed signature in v1.39.
 However, many renderers are still using the v1.38 signature.
-Node constructors can be used to create node elements with the old input signature to ensure compatability with as many renderers as possible.
-Node constructos can also be used to declare nodes that are not defined in the MaterialX specification, such as renderer specific nodes.
+Node constructors can be used to create node elements with an old input signature to ensure compatability with as many renderers as possible, or to declare nodes that are not defined in the MaterialX specification, such as renderer specific nodes.

 ### Example